la2050/archive/_projects/2016/save-a-life.md

   - 'Community outreach '
   - Network/relationship support
   - Quality improvement research
+project_description: >-
+  Los Angeles and the rest of the country are experiencing an opioid epidemic, and drug overdose deaths are now the leading cause of unintended death in the US, over car accidents.
+Help HHCLA save lives via its naloxone distribution program that empowers people to make a real impact in this increasing epidemic.
+HHCLA clients have reported over 1,000 overdose reversals to date and this number will only continue to grow with the proper training and resources.
 project_impact: >-
   ["Access to healthy food","Housing affordability","Healthcare
   access","Self-sufficiency","Resilient communities","Residents receiving